hashicorp-forge/terraform-provider-enos/README.md

 being copied could be fairly large, so you'll want to keep an eye on the directory when using failure handler diagnostics.

+The `debug_data_root_dir` can also be configured via the environment variable: `ENOS_DEBUG_DATA_ROOT_DIR`.
+Configuring via an environment variable will override the value configured within any `enos` provider configuration block within the Terraform configuration that is being run.

 For example, If I want to enable failure handler diagnostics and have them written to `./enos/support/debug`, I would configure the `enos-provider` with that directory as the `debug_data_root_dir`.